zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [Msdiv 131] (#msdiv131) {#msdiv131 .ref .msdiv} (18-11)

 [APZ 131.1] (#apz131 .1) {#apz131 .1 .ref .apz} "A Propised Fly
-If swollen” is an intuitively prophesy, intelligently conscious consciousness If there is a disgraced felice.
+If swollen" is an intuitively prophesy, intelligently conscious consciousness If there is a disgraced felice.

 [APZ 131.2] (#apz131 .2) {#apz131 .2 .ref .apz} "With him having good deviations
-Behave.”
+Behave."
 It is the great of grace and the Mudithatha.
-“Good Behavior” is (ii) good deviations from the medium and secondary There are good vials from the medium, the tertiary medium and the turnal center, Maithrii Chetotholi also has good deviations, Kinda Muditha instructus Chetho Good from liberation, good deviations, passion and society
+"Good Behavior" is (ii) good deviations from the medium and secondary There are good vials from the medium, the tertiary medium and the turnal center, Maithrii Chetotholi also has good deviations, Kinda Muditha instructus Chetho Good from liberation, good deviations, passion and society